thelgis/geo-dsl/README.md

-Geo-DSL is a small library that demonstrates a limited Kotlin Domain Specific Language for Hibernate driven geo-spacial queries.
+Geo-DSL is a small library that demonstrates a limited Kotlin Domain Specific Language for Hibernate driven geo-spatial queries.
 It can be used on top of a a Spring Application that utilizes Hibernate as its ORM.

 Currently the library is not meant to be used in a real production application.
-It is developed as a proof of concept of wrapping Hibernate geo-spacial queries in a DSL.
+It is developed as a proof of concept of wrapping Hibernate geo-spatial queries in a DSL.

-The basic parts covered by the DSL is building geography shapes and running geo-spacial queries.
+The basic parts covered by the DSL is building geography shapes and running geo-spatial queries.

 For example, creating a `Circle` on the map can be expressed as: